 Funako slipped on the wet path, and Asuka grabbed her arm as they skidded around a corner.
 Funako hoped too many courtiers did not see her running around like this.

 They were royalty, technically.
 Their uncle was the King of Umiguni, a country across the sea, and their father was the High Shaman.
 He served the God of Water and many lesser, water-related divinities.
 Their father had fallen hard, fallen in love with their mother who had been a brilliant number-smith and socialite in the Capital, and when he proposed, they agreed to raise their family here.
 Funako and Asuka knew these streets, mansion, markets, and shrines.
-Frankly, ever since she had started getting the occasional pimple on the back of her hand, Funako actually knew the streets better.
+Frankly, ever since she had started getting the occasional pimple on the back of her hand, Funako actually knew the streets better than her hand.

 They turned onto the road running alongside the river.
 Those who lived by the river were mostly poor.
 Just to the north, Asuka could see the rice fields, a winding alluvial field where the peasants dug canals, ditches, and planted sprouts with the flush of summer.
 That was the north.
 On this western side of the city, there was a forest.
 A bridge connected the city to the forest here, and a dirt road led north towards the mountains.
 She reached up to keep holding the umbrella over her sister.